prabhatkumarsagar/OK-Computer/lib/Operations Outline.md

     a.
 Greet

-        "Hello Python"
+        "Hello"
-        OR  "Python How are you"
+        OR  "How are you"
-        OR "PDA who made you?"
+        OR "Who made you?"
         OR "Hey are you single?"
         OR ...
     <br>